gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 This appendix lists the specifications on this application profile of ACE, based on the requirements defined in Appendix A of {{I-D.ietf-ace-key-groupcomm}}.

-* REQ1 - If the value of the GROUPNAME URI path and the group name in the Access Token scope (gname in {{Section 3.1 of I-D.ietf-ace-key-groupcomm}}) do not match, specify the mechanism to map the GROUPNAME value in the URI to the group name: not applicable, since a match is required.

-* REQ2 - Specify the exact format and encoding of 'scope'.
+* REQ1 - Specify the format and encoding of 'scope'.
 This includes defining the set of possible roles and their identifiers, as well as the corresponding encoding to use in the scope entries according to the used scope format: see {{sec-format-scope}} and {{ssec-auth-req}}.

+* REQ2 - If the AIF format of 'scope' is used, register its specific instance of "Toid" and "Tperm", as well as the corresponding Media Type and Content-Format, as per the guidelines in {{I-D.ietf-ace-aif}}: see {{ssec-iana-AIF-registry}}, {{ssec-iana-media-types}} and {{ssec-iana-coap-content-format-registry}}.

 * REQ3 - if used, specify the acceptable values for 'sign\_alg': values from the "Value" column of the "COSE Algorithms" registry {{COSE.Algorithms}}.